-Find our review of Worthy below because we know that you may be wondering how and where?
-And who can I trust?
+Find our review of Worthy below because we know that you may be wondering how and where to sell your jewelry and who can you trust?

-There are many companies claiming to get you top dollar for your diamonds, so how do you know?
-How do you make the best decision picking the best place to sell?
-Listen to us.
+There are many companies claiming to get you top dollar for your diamonds, so how do you know which one really can?
+How do you make the right decision picking the best place to sell?

-Long before there was a Worthy online auction platform, and the Internet for that matter, those wanting to sell their diamonds had no choice except to return to the local jewelry store where they originally paid retail for their stones.
-There, the jewelers knew they had the upper hand, they sold you the piece!
+Long before there was a Worthy online auction platform, and the Internet for that matter, anyone wanting to sell their diamonds had no choice but to return to the local jewelry store where they originally paid retail for their stones.
+There, the jewelers knew they had the upper hand – they sold you the piece!

-They don’t want to be known as a reseller, so most likely they refuse or may offer to take in your piece only on consignment, meaning the seller would only get paid if the item sold.
+Local jewelry stores don’t want to be known as resellers, so most likely they refuse your jewelry or may offer to take in your piece only on consignment, meaning the seller would only get paid if the item sold.
 Pawn shops, on the other hand, will almost always get you cash fast, but you definitely won’t be getting top dollar for your valuables.
 Today, not much has changed and jewelry stores as well as pawn shops are not the best option to secure the highest price for your diamonds.

-The first online selling and buying platforms we are all pretty familiar with – eBay and Craigslist.
 Although eBay offers a large platform for buying and selling diamonds, it is riddled with problems, most notable of which is lack of authentication and the inability to adequately evaluate both the stone and the seller’s credibility.
 As a result, it is extremely easy to become a victim of fraud.

-For the novice who knows very little about diamond grading and what should be included in a sale including an industry-recognized grading report, such as a GIA report, this type of setting can present endless opportunities for undervaluation, if you’re lucky.
-And if you’re not, fraud.
+For the novice who knows very little about diamond grading and what should be included in a sale – including an industry-recognized grading report, such as a GIA report – this type of online setting can present endless opportunities for undervaluation in the best case scenario.
+And if not undervaluation, outright fraud.
 The same holds true for Craigslist, whose verification process pales in comparison to eBay’s.
 Each platform leaves the seller vulnerable.